pinecone-io/recommender-example-typescript/README.md

 ## Importing the Libraries

 We'll start by importing the necessary libraries.

-We'll be using the `@pinecone-database/pinecone` library to interact with Pinecone.
-We'll also be using the `danfojs-node` library to load the data into an easy to manipulate dataframe.
-We'll use the `Document` type from Langchain to keep the data structure consistent across the indexing process and retrieval agent.
+- We'll use the `@pinecone-database/pinecone` library to interact with Pinecone.
+- We'll use the `danfojs-node` library to load the data into an easy to manipulate dataframe.
+- We'll use the `Document` type from Langchain to keep the data structure consistent across the indexing process and retrieval agent.

-We'll be using the `Embedder` class found in `embeddings.ts` to embed the data We'll also be using the `cli-progress` library to display a progress bar.
+- We'll use the `Embedder` class found in `embeddings.ts` to embed the data.
+- We'll use the `cli-progress` library to display a progress bar.

 To load the dataset used in the example, we'll be using a utility called `squadLoader.js`.